mgcsweek/csweekmon/README.md

 The only reason why `python3` is used is for more cosmetic features: Unicode characters feature in the text crawl.

+You can use the `--no-verbose` flag to suppress most of the output, and `--delay t` to change the delay between messages being displayed.

 ### Settings
 If you want to speed up the text crawl, set the `delay` command-line flag.
 If you want to remove text completely and just get the final scoreboard set the `no-verbose` flag.
 Use `python3 run.py --help` for help with flags.